 Your first period after pregnancy probably isn't going to what’s usual for your unique cycle.
 It may even sneak up on you and be a total surprise (after all, you haven’t had one in such a long time!)

 Some women experience a slightly heavier, more irregular and possibly more painful period than usual when it does resume.

 Be ready for the return of your period with a pad that gives excellent protection and gentle comfort.
-ALWAYS Infinity Heavy Pads are a perfect choice.
+ALWAYS Infinity Size 5 Extra Heavy Overnight Pads are a perfect choice.
 It’s soft, with wings, yet absorbs a lot.
 Feeling like it may be coming but you aren't sure?
 Try ALWAYS Xtra Protection Liners just in case.
 They’re so light and thin, you won’t even notice they’re there.